 Launched in October 2022, the Bioquanti website was designed to contribute to reproducible and self-instructional teaching.
 Reproducible teaching is understood as an active teaching-learning methodology based on programming codes, inherited from Donald Knuth’s concepts of literate programming and reproducible research, and aimed at the production and sharing of dynamic documents and teaching objects.
 Originally designed for the study of topics in Quantitative Biochemistry with the aid of programming codes, the site now features content for basic education, also based on programming languages.

 In general, the website addresses the use of four programs, two developed at UNIFAL-MG: JSPlotly for interactive graphics and AI simulation, and SISMA for dynamic observation of the structure and interaction of elements in networks.
 The other open-source programs include the use of the R & RStudio platform for graphics, analysis, tables, simulations, and animations, and Jmol for the study and three-dimensional visualization of atomic models.
-Part of the detailed content of the portal, as well as its application to higher education, can be viewed here.
+Part of the detailed content of the portal, as well as its application to higher education, can be viewed in an article in the Journal of Biochemistry Education.

-The portal has four freely distributed ebooks for studies in biochemistry and related areas, namely: Dynamic Visualization in Catalysis & Metabolism, Quantitative Biochemistry & R, and Jmol-Guided Structural Biochemistry, all with codes for reproduction.
+The portal provides access to freely distributed ebooks for studies in biochemistry and related areas, namely: Dynamic Visualization in Catalysis & Metabolism, Quantitative Biochemistry & R, and Jmol-Guided Structural Biochemistry, all with codes for reproduction.

 The website also features the ebook Basic Biochemistry, People, Animals, and Plants, a basic text for undergraduate students in the field, for reference on various topics, but without code.